Frequently Asked Questions

-If you are a pedestrian, or a bicyclist, who was injured by someone driving a vehicle, it is important that you speak with an attorney.
+If you are a pedestrian, or a bicyclist, who was injured by someone driving a vehicle, it is important that you speak with a personal injury attorney.

 If your car was damaged and you are at fault, you can only get it repaired if you have collision coverage.
 If someone else was at fault, you have two options.

 Option one: If you have collision coverage, you can use your insurance company.
 The advantage of using your own coverage is that your insurer may be easier to work with, and may give you a better result.
 The disadvantage is that you may have a deductible, and your premiums may increase down the road (yes, even though you are not at fault).

 Option two: You can use the insurance company of the liable (at-fault) party to facilitate your claim.
 The at-fault party (and consequently their insurer) has the right to repair or the right to replace.
 They always choose the option that is cheaper; if repair is cheapest, then they choose repair – and if replacement is cheaper, then they choose the replacement.
 The advantage of using the at-fault insurer is that there is no deductible applied.
 The disadvantage is that they often do the very least they can, and getting the repair performed promptly can be an issue.